 The answer to this question is: Yes!
-Of course it possible… It’s just simply a matter of “how?”.
+Of course, it is possible… It’s just simply a matter of “how?”.
 This post is an exploration of that…

 In the post I mentioned above, I asked my readers to give me a few of their own thoughts on the question of how to find and maintain our joy.
 Thank you for the comments, they were truly helpful.
 Putting all our thoughts together I have come up with The JOY Finding Bucket List.
 This should help us gain a little perspective on how we can maintain our JOY, especially on those difficult days.
-When motherhood, parenting and life in general seems to overwhelm us, and becomes a little too much to bear.
+When motherhood, parenting, and life, in general, seem to overwhelm us and become a little too much to bear.
 (By the way, one doesn’t need to be a mother to still find this list helpful)

 The Joy Finding Bucket List

 - Gratitude Journal – It is so important for us to be reminded of the things that we are (or should be) grateful for.
 It is also important for us to sometimes take the time we need to write those down.
 Putting things down in writing helps us to process and digest them.
-Now, to be honest, I’m not much of a journal-lor, however, this is definitely something I want to incorporate into my weekly routine.
-Every now-and-again making ourselves mindful of the many wonderful things that fill our lives.
+Now, to be honest, I’m not one for journaling, however, this is definitely something I want to incorporate into my weekly routine.
+Every now and again making ourselves mindful of the many wonderful things that fill our lives.
 Especially on days when we need a little EXTRA encouragement and inspiration.

-- Being actively engaged – So many times, especially in this day and age of being constantly glued to the screens of our technological devices, we live “dis-connected” from our families, children and the like.
-Reminding ourselves to become actively engaged with them, and ourselves, means that we are focusing on what is most important.
-To be ‘present’ in the moment an enjoy every experience for what it is.
+- Being actively engaged – So many times, especially in this day and age of being constantly glued to the screens of our technological devices, we live “disconnected” from our families, children, and the like.
+Reminding ourselves to become actively engaged with them, and ourselves means that we are focusing on what is most important.
+To be ‘present’ in the moment and enjoy every experience for what it is.

 - Realistic Expectations – Considering the above points of setting goals and challenging ourselves, we must always be careful to not set our expectations too high.
 Whatever it is that we want to achieve or change, it is important to start with “baby” steps and slowly increase them as they are achieved.

 - Going beyond what we think we can – At first glance this might seem contradictory to point #8… But what I mean by this is that we need to be brave in taking one more step than we initially thought we could.
-In some cases this can be done literally – if you decide to go for a 10 minute walk, make it 12.
-In other cases it can be quite figurative, if you decide to make a phone call (see point #3) follow that up with a card or even a visit.
+In some cases, this can be done literally – if you decide to go for a 10-minute walk, make it 12.
+In other cases, it can be quite figurative if you decide to make a phone call (see point #3) and follow that up with a card or even a visit.
 The simple act of doing just slightly more than we first set out to achieve gives us a tremendous sense of accomplishment – and this is a great source of joy!

 Finally, one of our readers suggested that our joy is often linked to whether or not we feel like we are living lives of purpose.
 I couldn’t agree more!
 By incorporating all, or at least some, of the points from the list above I believe that purpose will enter the way we live our lives.